Nasser3003/DailyAssignments/README.md

 - **User Interface**: Developed a fun and engaging UI.
 - **Algorithms**: Created bespoke algorithms for both the bot and the dealer.
 - **Logging**: Opted for comprehensive logging over file storage for efficiency.

+## Additional Notes
+- **SQL Queries**: Ensure to run the specified SQL queries as part of the initial setup.
+- **Documentation**: Refer to `README.md` for comprehensive documentation on system setup and usage.

 ## Challenges and Solutions
 ### Circular Dependency